gungne/qbb2016/assignments/day3-homework/README.md

 target_sequence_name    target_start    query_start k-mer
 ```

-Run the program for k=TBD and submit the first 1000 lines.
+Run the program for k=11 and submit the first 1000 lines.

 ### 2. Extend matches